safeamiiir/my-second-brain/content/Software Engineering/Algorithm/ZTM Notes.md

 > [!WARNING]
 > These examples need to be verified.

-Example 1: tweets with a timestamp as an input:
+Example 1: Tweets with a timestamp as an input:
 - Store in a raw object?
 	1. Time: O(n^2): We have to compare all
 	2. Memory: O(1): We don't store anything